rajeshjnu2006/ScholarlyImpactAnalysis/README.md

 * Detects conferences by container keywords like proceedings, conference, symposium, workshop, LNCS, ACM or IEEE proceedings
 * Keeps real books and book-chapters as books
 * Preserves reviews, patents, theses
+* Stricter filters may remove some borderline high-impact citations

 ---